How to protect your privacy on an iPhone?

 Switch to private browsing

-Not being in private browsing is of little benefit on mobile: when you are connected, you generally use an application and not Safari.
-Keeping your browser in private browsing mode automatically deletes cookies at the end of your session, and therefore prevents websites from tracking you from one session to the next.
+There's little reason not to use private browsing on mobile: when you're logged in, you're generally using an app rather than Safari.
+Keeping your browser in private browsing mode automatically deletes cookies at the end of your session, which prevents websites from tracking you from one session to the next.

 navigation_privee_safari